Frequently Asked Questions

 Recreating while here

 Can I use the scuba equipment for recreational dives?
 Yes as long as the equipment is not needed for research.
-All Scuba rules apply.
-Must have certification on file at
+All Scuba rules apply: Must have certification on file at the station , must dive with a buddy, must refill tank.

-Can I get mail at Trout Lake?
+Can I get mail at Trout Lake Station?
 Yes.
-The address at Trout Lake is 10810 County N, Boulder Junction WI 54512.
+The address is 3110 Trout Lake Station Dr, Boulder Junction, WI 54512.
 Please do not complete a change of address for the summer.
-Instead you may temporarly transfer your mail and put a stop date on that transfer.
+Instead you may temporarily transfer your mail and put a stop date on that transfer.

-Can I get Phone calls at Tout Lake?
+Can I get Phone calls at Tout Lake Station?
 Yes.
 Our number is 715-356-9494.
-The station is open 8am to 5pm most days.
-If making outgoing calls please remember in use a calling card.
+The station is open 8 am to 5 pm most days.
+If making outgoing calls please remember to use a calling card.
+Reasonably good cell reception is available from Verizon and ATT.

 Who should I contact if I have a question/concern after hours?
 Check with the grad students or other returning residents to see if they can help you.
 If further assistance is needed you can contact any of the permanent Trout Lake employees.
 Try John Vehrs first.

 Who should I contact if I break something on station?
-Contact Pam F., John V. or Mike P. for any items that have been broken or damaged.
+Contact Pam Fashingbauer, John Vehrs or Michael Coakley to report any items that have been broken or damaged.

 Can I have family or friends come and help me with my project?
-Yes, We have a volunteer form that they need to complete before doing any field work.
-See Pam F. for forms.
-If they are staying on station please check with Pam F. for housing location.
+Yes.
+We have a volunteer form that they need to complete before doing any field work.
+See Pam Fashingbauer for forms.
+If they are staying on station please check with Pam Fashingbauer for housing location.

-Can the station be used for research other than limnology?
+Can the Station be used for research other than limnology?
 Yes.
-Contact the station for specific research requests.
+Contact Susan Knight for specific research requests.

 What tools are available?
-We have most standard power tools for building any imaginable research project.
+We have most standard power tools.
 We also have hand tools that may be borrowed by researchers.
 Check with John Vehrs for specific needs.

 What should I do with leftover supplies that could be used by others?
-Check with John Vehrs or Mike Pecore for location to put reusable supplies.
+Check with John Vehrs or Michael Coakley for location to put reusable supplies.

 What should I do with building materials to be tossed?
-They can be put next to the dumpsters or check with Mike Pecore.
+They can be put next to the dumpsters or check with Michael Coakley.

 Can I have help building research equipment?
 John Vehrs is available to help design and build needed equipment.
 Check to see what is already here before building something new.
 There is an enclosed area next to the garage and the back half of the House of Lords that contains old sampling gear.